 Remember, probiotics are not a panacea; you must eat your prebiotics and choose wisely.
+Apart from diet, treat your pereneal area with microbiome-friendly hygiene products, like this prebiotic Wash, to support beneficial bacteria and suppress organisms responsible for infections.
 Still, there is a lot of evidence that the right probiotics are a valuable tool in keeping the vagina healthy and preventing infections.
 You can take back your health!

 - Bruce AW, Reid G. Intravaginal instillation of lactobacilli for prevention of recurrent urinary tract infections.
 Can J Microbiol.
 1988 Mar; 34(3):339-43.